-The Company evaluates subsequent events occurring between the most recent balance sheet date and the date that the consolidated financial statements are available to be issued in order to determine whether the subsequent events are to be recorded in and/or disclosed in the Company's consolidated financial statements and footnotes.
+The Company evaluates subsequent events occurring between the most recent balance sheet date and January 26, 2015, the date that the consolidated financial statements are available to be issued in order to determine whether the subsequent events are to be recorded in and/or disclosed in the Company's consolidated financial statements and footnotes.

 It is the Company's intent to distribute funds to members to cover their income tax liabilities.
-Subsequent to November 30, 2013, the Company paid approximately \$1,516,000 of member distributions relating to the fourth quarter of 2013.
+Subsequent to November 30, 2014, the Company declared and paid approximately \$1,861,000 of member distributions relating to the fourth quarter of 2014.